MJCappella/TenantManagementSystem/README.md

 ### Technology Used
 * Front End - HTML, CSS, JavaScript
-* Back End - Python Flask
+* Back End - Python, Flask
 * Database - MySql
 ### Requirements
 The source code of this project is written in Python.
 So, You'll require the following to run this project